-This day started like any other day here in Philippines: warm azure water, tender sun, tender breeze and mangos.
+This day started like any other day here in the Philippines: warm azure water, tender sun, tender breeze, and mangos.
 Seven hours ago I couldn’t imagine that it would turn into an ultimate adventure.

 I decided to go to the market to get some fruit, at least this is what I told everyone.
 My true intention was driven by a running line in my head “road-freedom-road-freedom-wind-speed-control”.
 My ears demanded to hear the roar of the engine, and my eyes were hungry to see changing landscapes of the Panglao island.